Andrew H. Schapiro: Early life and education

 Schapiro grew up in the Chicago metropolitan area, the son of Raya Czerner Schapiro and Joseph Schapiro.
 His mother, a Czech immigrant who was born in Prague, was a psychiatrist and Holocaust refugee.
 His father was a pediatrician.

 Schapiro graduated from Homewood-Flossmoor High School in 1981.

 He attended Yale University, graduating with a B.A. in history magna cum laude in 1985.
-Schapiro then attended the Merton College, Oxford on a Marshall Scholarship, earning an B.A. (later promoted to an M.A.) in philosophy, politics and economics, with first-class honours, in 1987.
+Schapiro then attended the Merton College, Oxford on a Marshall Scholarship, earning a B.A. (later promoted to an M.A.) in philosophy, politics and economics, with first-class honors, in 1987.
 He then entered Harvard Law School, where he served on the Law Review with Barack Obama.
 Schapiro was awarded a J.D. degree in 1990.

 Legal career

 Schapiro served as a law clerk for Judge Richard Posner of the United States Court of Appeals for the Seventh Circuit in Chicago, and then clerked for U.S. Supreme Court Justice Harry Blackmun, in Washington, DC.
-Schapiro is credited with helping to shape Blackmun's eventual position as a death penalty "abolitionist."
+Schapiro is credited with helping to shape Blackmun's eventual position as a death penalty "abolitionist".
 Schapiro wrote to the justice, "Efforts to fine-tune the machinery of death cannot succeed".

 Following his clerkships, Schapiro spent five years as a public-interest lawyer in the office of the Federal Public Defender in New York City, defending individuals charged with federal crimes who could not afford to hire their own attorneys.
 As a partner at two global law firms—first Mayer Brown and then Quinn Emanuel Urquhart & Sullivan—he specialized in intellectual property and commercial litigation and appeals.
 Following diplomatic service, he returned to Quinn Emanuel Urquhart & Sullivan, again as a partner.

 He has been ranked in Best Lawyers In America and Legal 500 USA, and was twice chosen as the American Lawyer's "Litigator of the Week" for landmark victories on behalf of YouTube and Google in the $1 billion Viacom v.
 YouTube litigation.
-He has been described in the press as a "superstar" and "one of the brightest legal minds of his generation."
+He has been described in the press as a "superstar" and "one of the brightest legal minds of his generation".